vaibhavindure188/passwardGenerator/README.md

 # React + Vite

+to use this project  do following:
+1) seteup vite+react
+    npm create vite@latest
+   follow the steps which will come

+2) the main file is app.jsx  ,, all the js and css is written in it only.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: